dreamcatcher-tech/network/Inbox/2024-11-11 1250 is it an engine that runs the json platform.md

 Compartment takes a trail, then executes a napps functions.

 It should boot, then be injected with something that seals it and reserves its usage for only the root user.

+## Using the trail as a way of tracking promise state and controlling execution
+Only thing wrong with it, is the compartment's attachment to it as a signalling system.